-First Things First: Get Connected to UO technology and Get Registered for Orientation
+First Things First: Get Connected to UO technology, Get to Know your benefits, and Go To Orientations

-UO employees use email, DuckWeb, and a variety of other electronic resources.
-Gaining access to these resources should occur right away.
+UO employees use email, DuckWeb, and a variety of other technology resources.

-*DuckWeb is a secure website that interfaces with the university’s central administrative system.
-DuckWeb allows access to payroll data and personal information.
+*DuckWeb is a secure website that interfaces with the university's central administrative system.
+DuckWeb allows access to payroll data and personal information (such as earning statements, direct deposit infomation, and tax forms).
 Faculty use DuckWeb to obtain class lists and for grading.

-For more information on technology access, see it.uoregon.edu/access-to-technology.
+For more information on technology access, see the IT Service Portal.

 Assistance with Technology Login